 Finally, WVDED will conduct a competitive grant process to provide non-deployment grants to interested organizations engaged in digital literacy and digital navigator activities across West Virginia.
-A preliminary rubric for digital literacy and digital navigator subgrantee selection is included in Table 14.
+A preliminary rubric for digital literacy and digital navigator subgrantee selection is included in Table 13.

 Maximum

 points Category Description

 50 Prior Digital Literacy or Digital Navigator Priority will be given to organizations with existing, cost-effective digital navigator, digital literacy, or other digital education programs that have a track record of demonstrated success.

-Program Points Schedule:
+Program Experience Points Schedule:

-Experience 50 points: Organization has carried out existing, cost-effective digital navigator, digital literacy, or other digital education programs that have a track record of demonstrated successes in West Virginia.

-Table 14: Digital Literacy and Digital Navigator Subgrantee Selection Rubric
+Table 13: Digital Literacy and Digital Navigator Subgrantee Selection Rubric

-1 7 40 points: Organization has carried out existing, cost-effective social services or education programs that have a track record of demonstrated success OR organization has a track record of conducting successful public benefit programs and has begun offering existing, cost-effective digital navigator, digital literacy, or other digital education programs less than one calendar year prior to the issuance of a final version of this document.
+• 40 points: Organization has carried out existing cost effective 40 points: Organization has carried out existing, cost-effective social services or education programs that have a track record of demonstrated success OR organization has a track record of conducting successful public benefit programs and has begun offering existing, cost-effective digital navigator, digital literacy, or other digital education programs less than one calendar year prior to the issuance of a final version of this document.
 30 points: Organization has previously carried out cost-effective digital navigator, digital literacy, or other digital education programs that have a track record of demonstrated successes less than 5 years prior to the issuance of a final version of this document OR organization has carried out existing, high-cost digital navigator, digital literacy, or other digital education programs that have a track record of demonstrated successes OR organization has a track record of meaningfully engaging community stakeholders and successfully incorporating community input in West Virginia and organization has a track record of conducting successful and relevant public benefit programs in West Virginia.
 20 points: Organization has previously carried out high-cost digital navigator, digital literacy, or other digital education programs that have a track record of demonstrated successes less than 5 years prior to the issuance of a final version of this document 10 points: Organization has previously carried out high-cost social services or education programs that have a track record of demonstrated successes less than 5 years prior to the issuance of a final version of this document 0 points: Organization does not submit record of past experiences.
 20 Planned Staffing Capacity Has demonstrated capacity or has demonstrated ability to scale to meet capacity requirements, for digital literacy or digital navigation services in planned service area.
-Points Schedule: Points Schedule: 20 points: Organization has demonstrated current capacity to offer digital literacy or digital navigation services in planned service area 15 points: Organization has demonstrated ability to scale within 6 months of receiving grant funds to meet all staffing capacity requirements needed to offer digital literacy or digital navigation services in planned service area 10 points: Organization has demonstrated ability to scale within 12 months of receiving grant funds to meet all staffing capacity requirements needed to offer digital literacy or digital navigation services in planned service area 0 points: Organization has not demonstrated ability to scale.
+Points Schedule: • 20 points: Organization has demonstrated current capacity to offer digital literacy or digital navigation services in planned service area 15 points: Organization has demonstrated ability to scale within 6 months of receiving grant funds to meet all staffing capacity requirements needed to offer digital literacy or digital navigation services in planned service area 10 points: Organization has demonstrated ability to scale within 12 months of receiving grant funds to meet all staffing capacity requirements needed to offer digital literacy or digital navigation services in planned service area O points: Organization has not demonstrated ability to scale.